ifarbod/sr3-no-agora/README.md

 ## How It Works

-The included `d3d11.dll` and ASI script intercept the game's startup routine, applying a patch to memory that prevents it from attempting connections to the **My Steelport** service.
+This patch will intercept the game's startup routine, and prevent it from attempting connections to the **My Steelport** service.

----

 ## Installation Guide